LinklyLuck/ivey_Hackathin_Healthy_AI/README.md

 By Qi Sun and Jia An
 Advisor: Kaiyu Li

-🏆 2nd Place Winner, Ivey × Southlake Health Hackathon 2026
+Ivey × Southlake Health Hackathon 2026
 Award: $2,500 per team member

 > An agentic synthetic data creation and validation service for healthcare — built for the Ivey × Southlake Health Hackathon 2026.